awsdocs/amazon-workspaces-administration-guide/doc_source/manage-workspaces-users.md

-# Manage WorkSpaces Users<a name="manage-workspaces-users"></a>
+# Manage WorkSpaces users<a name="manage-workspaces-users"></a>

-As an administrator for Workspaces, you can perform the following tasks to manage WorkSpaces users\.
+As an administrator for WorkSpaces, you can perform the following tasks to manage WorkSpaces users\.

-## Edit User Information<a name="edit-user"></a>
+## Edit user information<a name="edit-user"></a>

-You can use the Workspaces console to edit the user information for a WorkSpace\.
+You can use the WorkSpaces console to edit the user information for a WorkSpace\.

 **Note**
 This feature is available only if you use AWS Managed Microsoft AD or Simple AD\.
 If you use Microsoft Active Directory through AD Connector or a trust relationship, you can manage users and groups by using [ Active Directory](https://docs.microsoft.com/powershell/module/addsadministration/?view=win10-ps)\.

 **To edit user information**

-1. Open the Workspaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.
+1. Open the WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.

 1. In the navigation pane, choose **WorkSpaces**\.